microsoft/code-with-engineering-playbook/docs/machine-learning/testing-data-science-and-mlops-code.md

     assert utils.pd.read_csv.call_count == 0
 ```

-### Example: Using the same sample data for multiple tests
+### Example: Using the Same Sample Data for Multiple Tests

 If more than one test will use the same sample data, fixtures are a good way to reuse this sample data.
 The sample data can be the contents of a json file, or a csv, or a DataFrame, or even an image.